jkelton/docassemble-BetterIncludeDocxTemplate/README.md

+# NOTICE
+This package is now unnecessary because it's been merged.
 ## What it is

 A docassemble extension to improve the include_docx_template() function by letting it pass booleans to the subdocument.